TRUCKING TRAILERS: Dry Van, Reefer Vans, Specialty Vans, Flatbeds and Specialized FlatsPosted On 19th April 2018

 Standard van measurements do vary – so “standard” is a bit of a misnomer.

 There are also refrigerated (reefer) vans, which have the refrigerated unit attached outside.
+These vans are using by the frozen LTL carriers.
 The inside measurements are smaller, even in the “space saver reefer”.
 There is less head room and a bit less length – so you can’t pack as much in a refrigerated van vs. a regular dry van.

 The 53’ dry van is a versatile and secure way to move freight.
 It accommodates more pallets, or more freight in general, than the old 48’ vans which have become obsolete.
 A forklift can drive onto them and they are high enough to double stack skids.
 They can be enhanced by E-Track Tie Down Strapping system to keep cargo in place and Lock Bars to prevent cargo from sliding.